vincentsmuda/TheExterminator/readme.md

 A lightweight QA helper for clients to use when reporting bugs.
 Still in a pre-alpha state

 ## Installation
-First, set the params and include the script. include the script high up on your page... like super hight up in the head before anything else.
-This will allow the script to catch any js errors coming down the pipe later on.
-Since this script is only meant for QA, it should __not be used in production!__ so it's okay that we break some rendering/js blocking rules...
+First, set the params and include the script.
+Put it high up on your page... before any other script.
+This will allow the exterminator to catch any js errors coming down the pipe.
+Since this script is only meant for QA, it should __not be used in production!__.
+That allows us to break some rendering/js blocking rules and dismiss the fact that it's a heavy file :)

 ```html
 <script type="text/javascript">
   ExterminatorSettings = {